bluebonnet-teams-2022/emergega.github.io/index.md

 <center>Party Preference of Voters in the Most Flippable Counties</center>
 <center><iframe width="500" height="272" src="partypref.png" title="Party Preference of Voters in the Most Flippable Counties" frameborder="0"></iframe></center>

-*Political Ideology of Voters in the Most Flippable Counties*
+<center>Political Ideology of Voters in the Most Flippable Counties</center>
 <center><iframe width="500" height="188" src="politicalidealogy.png" title="Political Ideology of Voters in the Most Flippable Counties" frameborder="0"></iframe></center>

 As indicated above, 39% of voters identify as Republicans, and 47% of voters identify as conservatives.
 There is also a considerable bloc of voters who identify as Independents and/or moderates; 32% describe themselves as Independents or leaning Independents, and 30% describe themselves as moderates.